jasonFerre/cdk-proxy-rest-api/README.md

 ## Important Modules Used

-* Tsyring: A lightweight dependency injection container for TypeScript
+* Tsyring: A lightweight dependency injection container for TypeScript.
 * Middy: Middy is a very simple middleware engine that allows you to simplify your AWS Lambda code when using Node.js.
 * DynamoDB-Toolbox:  is a set of tools that makes it easy to work with Amazon DynamoDB and the DocumentClient.
-* AWS-SDK V3: AWS APIs
+* AWS-SDK V3: AWS APIs.
+* NodeJS Function: Lambda runtime for NodeJS with JS/TS.
+* ESBuild: Bundle.
+* Jest: JavaScript testing framework.

 ## Project Structure